 - Reviewing cash deficit balances on a quarterly basis;

-- Granting written authority to departments for cash deficits, where warranted;
+- Granting written authority to units for cash deficits, where warranted;

 - Determining whether or not to assess interest charges on unauthorized cash deficits;

-- Providing departments with loans in place of long-term cash deficits; and
+- Providing units with loans in place of long-term cash deficits; and

-- Reporting unauthorized cash deficits and subsequent interest assessments to the respective dean or vice president as necessary.
+- Reporting unauthorized cash deficits and subsequent interest assessments to the respective dean or vice president.

 Deans and vice presidents are responsible for: